eliotstock/host/README.md

 Go to Settings > Printers and expect the HP Laserjet MFP M125nw to be there, without having to add it, even over WiFi.
 Print a test page.
 May no longer be required for 20.04.

-Get a udev rules file for Open OCD, maybe the one from their Sourceforge repo [here](https://sourceforge.net/p/openocd/code/ci/master/tree/contrib/60-openocd.rules), and put it in /etc/udev/rules.d. chmod it to 644.
-Make sure your user is in the plugdev (and maybe dailout) groups.
+Get a udev rules file for Open OCD, maybe the one from their Sourceforge repo [here](https://sourceforge.net/p/openocd/code/ci/master/tree/contrib/60-openocd.rules), and put it in `/etc/udev/rules.d`. `chmod` it to 644.
+Make sure your user is in the `plugdev` (and maybe `dailout`) groups.
 Reboot.

 Set up scanner manually with: